Back to blog

 The Philosophy: Boring is Beautiful

-I'll be honest — the temptation was real.
-I kept catching myself sketching out microservice boundaries, eyeing service meshes, wondering if maybe we needed an event-driven architecture from day one.
-I've been burned by that instinct before.
-I've watched teams (including ones I was on) over-engineer themselves into corners they couldn't escape.
+I'll be honest - the temptation was real.
+We kept catching ourselves sketching out microservice boundaries, eyeing service meshes, wondering if maybe we needed an event-driven architecture from day one.
+We've been burned by that instinct before.
+We've watched teams (including ones we were on) over-engineer themselves into corners they couldn't escape.

 Our stack is deliberately boring: Go, PostgreSQL, and Valkey (the open-source Redis fork).
 No ORMs.
 No auto-migrations.
 No magic.
 Every line of SQL is written with intent.
 Every migration is reversible.
 Every dependency is explicit.

 And honestly?
-It's the best technical decision I've ever made.
-The system is simple, a small team can maintain it, and it processes orders in under a second millions of times over.
+It's the best technical decision we've ever made.
+The system is simple, a small team can maintain it, and it processes orders in under a second - reliably, every time.
 I sleep through the night now.
 Mostly.

 Go: The Language That Gets Out of Your Way

-I went with Go because I needed something I could trust not to surprise me at 2 AM.
+We went with Go because we needed something we could trust not to surprise us at 2 AM.
 It's simple, it compiles to a single binary, and the compiler catches mistakes before they become incidents.
 The concurrency model doesn't hurt either.

 Our entire application runs from a single main.go entry point: